rohitghatol/spring-boot-microservices/README.md

 * [auth-server](auth-server/README.md) - Oauth2 authorization server
 * [user-webservice](user-webservice/README.md) - User micro-service
 * [task-webservice](task-webservice/README.md) - Task micro-service
+* [comments-webservice](comments-webservice/README.md) - Comments for task micro-service
 * [api-gateway](api-gateway/README.md) - API gateway that proxies all the micro-services
 * [web-portal](web-portal/README.md) - Single Page Application that provides the UI

 Please refer to the individual readme files on instructions of how to run the services.
+For demo, you can run the applications in the same order listed above.

 Note:
 * If the gradle wrapper doesn't work, then install gradle and run `gradle wrapper` before using `gradlew`.